 Is currently engaged in the illegal use of controlled substances or engaging in conduct that presents a pattern of illegal use of controlled substances.

-This requirement may be waived if the Applicant demonstrates to CCHA’s satisfaction that the relevant member of the Applicant Family no longer engages in the illegal use of the controlled substance(s) (see Section e.7.a) below).
+This requirement may be waived if the Applicant demonstrates to HACC’s satisfaction that the relevant member of the Applicant Family no longer engages in the illegal use of the controlled substance(s) (see Section e.7.a) below).

-Has a history of engaging in violent crimes to persons or property and/or other criminal acts that would adversely affect the health, safety or welfare of other residents or CCHA personnel.
+Has a history of engaging in violent crimes to persons or property and/or other criminal acts that would adversely affect the health, safety or welfare of other residents or HACC personnel.

 Has ever been convicted of arson or any crime of violence against a child.